Monterroso/TikAndTok/docs/previous_workflows/video-collections.md

 Why: Ensuring the manager works as intended is vital for a reactive and stable UI.

 ---
-Step 3: UI Components Refactoring (In Progress)
+Step 3: UI Components Refactoring (Completed)
 Objective:
 Refactor existing UI components to support both like and save interactions with consistent behavior.